RockingMat/AANN-NLP-reproduction/README.md

 2. Preprocess data with Albert Tokenizer: Yuchen add dataset factory details here
 3. Preprocess Morph data by running all notebooks in morph folder(use aann_corruption.csv for morph_enc_no_aann and use train.sents for morph_enc_unablated)
 4. Train models: Use train scripts: Yuchen
-5. Train unigram models by running unigram.ipynb under unigram model.
-All of the trained models are in the folder.
+5. Train unigram models by running unigram.ipynb in unigram folder.
+All of the trained models are also included.
 6. Compute slor scores: Use Slor Scripts: Yuchen